susupadilla99/test-frontend-engineer/README.md

     - Style components using **Tailwind CSS**.

 - **State Management**
-    - Manage application state efficiently.
+    - Redux was chosen for simplicity and scalability in managing the application state.
+    - Keeping state management light and scalable aligns with the project requirement.

 - **TypeScript**
     - Use TypeScript for type-checking and code quality.